openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer MUST validate that the `proof` is actually signed with a key in the possession of the Holder.

+Cryptographic algorithm names used in the `proof_signing_alg_values_supported` Credential Issuer metadata parameter for this proof type SHOULD be one of those defined in [@LD_Suite_Registry].

 Below is a non-normative example of a `proof` parameter:

 ```json